bioexcel/2020-10-cp2k_qmmm_intro/session_2/Session2_exercise.md

 ## Section 2: Diels-Alder reaction in vacuum

-To obtain the reaction profile of the reaction in vaccum, we are going to use the [Nundged Elastic Band (NEB)](https://theory.cm.utexas.edu/henkelman/pubs/jonsson98_385.pdf) to estimate the energy profile of the Diels Alder reaction.
+To obtain the reaction profile of the reaction in vaccum, we are going to use the [Nudged Elastic Band (NEB)](https://theory.cm.utexas.edu/henkelman/pubs/jonsson98_385.pdf) to estimate the energy profile of the Diels Alder reaction.

 We are going to use the resulting structures from the previous section as guesses for the reaction path.
 Since the structures were optimised using the semi-empirical PM3 method we will also optimise the BAND using PM3.